Sybrand/pycffdrs/README.md

   - because it's easier to find bugs, track changes made in the R code.
   - thus code style may not follow python conventions.
   - thus code is sometimes not as efficient (may decide to optimize in later versions).
+- consider speed later.
+  - optimization is a future goal. we want something that works first.
+  - it won't run as fast as the R, and that's ok for now.

 ## Roadmap